Dairy Industry of Cyprus

-Cyprus, located in the Eastern Mediterranean, has a notable dairy industry that is recognized for its traditional cheese products, particularly Halloumi.
-High raw milk prices have been a trend since June 2023, reflecting in the country's dairy economics.
+Cyprus, located in the Eastern Mediterranean, boasts a distinguished dairy industry, primarily recognized for its traditional cheese products, particularly Halloumi.
+The industry has navigated high raw milk prices since June 2023, which have had a significant impact on the country's dairy economics.

 Milk Production and Dairy Cattle

-In 2023, Cyprus has approximately 47,000 dairy cattle contributing to an annual milk production of around 235 million liters.
-The country also boasts about 40,000 dairy goats, which play a crucial role in producing traditional Cypriot cheeses.
+In 2023, Cyprus is home to approximately 47,000 dairy cattle, contributing to an annual milk production of around 235 million liters.
+Additionally, the country maintains about 40,000 dairy goats, essential for producing Cyprus' renowned traditional cheeses.

 Milk Processing and Cheese Production

 The annual milk processing volume in Cyprus is estimated at 210 million liters.
-Cheese production is a significant aspect of the dairy industry, with an annual output of approximately 40,000 metric tons.
-Halloumi cheese stands out as a flagship product with increasing global demand.
-Additionally, Cyprus produces around 10,000 metric tons of milk powder and whey annually.
+Cheese production is a vital sector, with an annual output of approximately 40,000 metric tons.
+Halloumi cheese, in particular, stands out due to its growing global demand.
+Cyprus also produces around 10,000 metric tons of milk powder and whey annually.

 Key Enterprises in the Dairy Market

-- Charalambides Christis: Known for a wide range of dairy products including milk, cheese, and yogurt.
+- Charalambides Christis: Offers a wide range of dairy products including milk, cheese, and yogurt.

-- Pittas Dairy Industries: Renowned for Halloumi cheese and traditional dairy products.
+- Pittas Dairy Industries: Known for Halloumi cheese and traditional dairy products.

 - Caramondani Bros: Specializes in dairy production and distribution across Cyprus.